renanfneves/dfs/README.md

 Extra requirements:

-Every piece of logic should be tested with unit test Behaviour of system should be tested with e2e test Write a Github action to run a simple pipeline that contains all requirements above
+Every piece of logic should be tested with unit test Behavior of system should be tested with e2e test Write a Github action to run a simple pipeline that contains all requirements above

 Example of Topic/Suggestions Tree: